 The size of ACU's new campus affords plenty of space for athletic competition venues.
-ACU installed a state-of-the-art artificial turf football field, a multi-purpose soccer and football field, and a softball field on the west side of campus during 2020/21 and is currently in the process of installing a men's baseball field and a competition soccer field.
+ACU installed a state-of-the-art artificial turf football field, a multi-purpose soccer and football field, a softball field, and a baseball field on the west side of campus during 2020/21 and is currently in the process of installing a competition soccer field.